Skip to content

 10. Gutenberg Bible (mid-1450s)

-As said above, The Gutenberg Bible is featured on this list because it was the first book to be printed using mass-produced movable type, and it is the oldest example of what people think of when they think of a book.
+As noted above, the Gutenberg Bible is featured on this list because it was the first book printed with mass-produced movable type, and it is the oldest example of what people think of as a book.

 The book was printed between 1450 and 1455 by Johannes Gutenberg, the inventor of the printing press and the initiator of the Printing Revolution.

-According to early documents, 200 copies of the Bible were to be printed on cotton linen paper and 30 copies on velum animal skin, but the exact number of copies created is unknown.
+According to early documents, 200 copies of the Bible were to be printed on cotton linen paper, and 30 on velum (animal skin), but the exact number produced is unknown.

-Only 22 copies of the Gutenberg Bibles are known to exist today, making them the world’s most valuable and rare printed document.
+Approximately 49 surviving copies of the Gutenberg Bibles are known to exist today, making them the world’s most valuable and rare printed documents, now 570+ years old; the most valuable printed book (~$30M).

 9. The Celtic Psalter (11th century)